 Even if you don't use your ducts for heating, you don't want to have residual poison hanging around when you start using your AC again in the spring.
 So you can try placing bait pellets and traps rather than spraying in and around the vents.
 Or if a lot of insects are inside the ducts already, you'll want to call an exterminator right away, then have the ducts cleaned by a professional HVAC service.

 3. Rodents Nesting in Duct Insulation

 Mice can fit through a dime-sized hole and rats through a quarter-sized hole.
 This can make it easy for them to invade your home through a vent with no screen or with a slightly damaged screen, for example.
 They can then make nests in the insulation surrounding your ducts.
 If you have any flex or plastic ducting, they can easily chew through it as well, creating air leaks.

 Mice problems are common during winter because rodents who live outside during the summer are now seeking shelter.
 Like cockroaches, they can then use the ducts as roadways to get anywhere they want on their quest for food.

 If you find yourself with a pest problem involving your ducts, you'll have to take a multi-step process to get things back to normal.
 First, you'll need to have the pests exterminated, and make sure you seal up any possible entrance points to your home so you don't find yourself with a reinfestation.
 Then you'll need to have your ducts repaired and cleaned professionally.

-Action Heating & Plumbing can help with all your HVAC needs, so be sure to give us a call today if you need professional duct cleaning or repairs.
+Action Plumbing & Heating Maintenance can help with all your HVAC needs, so be sure to give us a call today if you need professional duct cleaning or repairs.